Hexizen/arduino_lab/Laboratory Activity#2/README.md

-# Laboratory Activity#2: Working with Digital Signals
+# Laboratory Activity#2: Working with Analog Signals

 This repository contains our submission for Laboratory Activity#1: Working with Digital Signals